Characterization of single layer anti-reflective coatings for bolometer-based rare event searches: Anti-Reflective Coatings

 \subsection{Comparison to Previous Experiment (\emph{Mancuso, Beeman, et.al.})}

 This work builds upon the study done by Mancuso et al.~\cite{Mancuso2014AnBolometersb}.
 They tested SiO$_2$ films, \unit[70]{nm} thick and deposited on a Ge substrate using a sputtering technique.
 The films were evaluated at \unit[$\sim$10]{mK}.
 SiO$_2$ decreased reflectivity by 18-20\%~\cite{Mancuso2014AnBolometersb}.
+In this paper, we manufacture similar coatings but characterize them at room temperature so that we can study the angular effects.

 In Mancuso et.al., the scintillation light is assumed to reach the target bolometer at normal incidence.
-As they indicate, this is a crude assumption.
-In the primary bolometers of interest, namely \znse, \znmo,~and \teo, the refractive index is high enough to allow total internal reflection at a relatively low angle; see Table~\ref{table_TIR}.
+As we show in Section~\ref{sec::light} and as they indicate in their paper, this is a crude assumption.
+From first principles, the refractive index in the crystals of interest, \znse, \znmo,~and \teo, is high enough to allow total internal reflection at a relatively low angle; see Table~\ref{table_TIR}.
 This implies that even a slight deviation from normal (in the plane of incidence) as the ray leaves the primary bolometer can cause the refracted ray to deviate significantly from normal as it strikes the target bolometer.
-The distance between primary and target bolometers is small enough (on the order of \unit[1]{cm}) that the angle of incidence on the target bolometer will range from 0$^{\circ}$ to roughly 88$^{\circ}$ in the plane of incidence (assuming a CUORE-sized 5cm$\times$5cm crystal).
+The distance between primary and target bolometers is small enough ($\leq$\unit[1]{cm}) that the angle of incidence on the target bolometer will range from 0$^{\circ}$ to roughly 88$^{\circ}$ in the plane of incidence (assuming a CUORE-sized 5cm$\times$5cm crystal).
 From Equations~\ref{ref_first}-\ref{ref_last}, it is clear that a phase difference between reflected waves from the film layer and reflected waves from the substrate layer is introduced whenever the incident angle is non-normal, leading to a substantial change in reflectivity for non-normal incidence.

-In this paper, we manufacture similar coatings as Mancuso et.al. but characterize them at room temperature so that we can study the angular effects.